RomirVarshney/NLP-Logix-Internship-Work/README.md

 # NLP-Logix-Internship-Work

-Data visualizations and machine learning code utilized for the NLP Logix Summer Internship I participated in NLP Logix's Data Science Boot Camp Summer Internship program, an internship that lasts for 5 weeks, every Monday/Wednesday/Friday from 1 PM - 5 PM.
+Data visualizations and machine learning code utilized for the NLP Logix Summer Internship.

+  I participated in NLP Logix's Data Science Boot Camp Summer Internship program, an internship that lasts for 5 weeks, every Monday/Wednesday/Friday from 1 PM - 5 PM.

   I was able to join due to being recommended by my guidance counselor, and being selected by the NLP team.